 Sales meetings demand many skills and being mindful of the basics can go a long way to ensuring a positive outcome.
-Whether you’re an old hand or starting out, Rosie Heptonstall offers some top tips on making your business meetings a success.
+Whether you’re an old hand or starting out, Rosie Heptonstall, a marketing strategist at management consultancy, 2nd Head, offers some top tips on making your business meetings a success

 First impressions can be make or break, so do what you can to look the part.
 That doesn’t mean finding the most expensive suit money can buy, but simply taking care of your grooming: clean fingernails, polished shoes, recently laundered suit and combed hair.
 Whether Matalan or Miu Miu, there’s no excuse for looking like something the cat dragged in — so give it some thought.

 Obvious as it may seem, preparation is the key to any successful meeting.
 And with potentially high-calibre competition you need to cover all your bases.
 Aside from knowing your own product or service inside out, make sure you’ve considered its value in the context of their organisation.
 What particular challenges are they facing?
 How will it benefit them?

 Don’t be afraid to ask questions prior to the meeting.
 If appropriate, issue a pre-meeting questionnaire to gather some finer details on their requirements.
 You may also want to speak to someone to assess the politics of the situation.
 Find out about the structure of the organisation: who needs to be involved in the decision?
 Who might need some convincing?
 And most importantly, who holds the purse strings?
 A good sales person will be mindful of closing the deal from the outset and structure the meeting accordingly.

 Like any group, the people you are meeting with come with their own agendas, expectations and rivalries.
 In the same way that you would adapt your conversation with family members, you need to be all things to all people — whether that’s savvy and on your game to the finance director, or sympathetic and friendly with the administrator.